mamysa/gRPC-Playground/README.md

 Such addition doesn't break compatibility.

-* **Backward compatibility** (V1 client - V2 server) -client is not aware of new fields and server will replace missing fields with default values.
+* **Backward compatibility** (V1 client - V2 server) - client is not aware of new fields and server will replace missing fields with default values.
 * **Forward compatibility** (V2 client - V1 server) - since binary message is still well-formed, unknown fields can be ignored.